uw-cryo/asp_plot/README.md

 ## Notebook example usage

-Examples of the modular usage of the package can be found in the `notebooks/` directory.
+Examples of the modular usage of the package can be found in the [`notebooks/` directory here](https://github.com/uw-cryo/asp_plot/tree/main/notebooks).

 ## CLI usage: `asp_plot`